-It is my pleasure to present the 2021 Annual Report for Black Mountain Energy Ltd (Black Mountain Energy or the Company), the first since our listing on the Australian Securities Exchange (ASX) in December 2021.
+I am pleased to present our Annual Report for the 2022 year, the second since our listing on the Australian Securities Exchange (ASX) in December 2021.

-The Company is an energy and resources Company focused on natural gas exploration, development, and production, which was founded on the premise that unconventional oil and gas reservoirs could be developed safely and commercially in Australia and internationally.
+The Company is an energy and resources Company focused on natural gas exploration, development and production, which was founded on the premise that unconventional oil and gas reservoirs could be developed safely and commercially in Australia and internationally.
 The US Energy Information Agency reported that the Canning Basin has the largest shale gas potential in Australia, and in fact the eighth largest in the world.
-This was an attraction to our team who have experience in creating shareholder wealth from large scale projects.
+This continues to resonate with me and was an attraction to our team who have extensive experience in creating shareholder wealth from large scale projects.